 This involves appealing to the original poster of the content or the owner of the website.
 This may apply if the content violates the website’s Terms of Service or if the website itself is amenable to removals.
 If you are having difficulty locating the owner’s information, you can use an IP/domain lookup service, like Who.Is.
 NOTE: Be careful of websites that require payment to remove the content in question.

 There is copyright infringement (DMCA Takedown)

 You can file a DMCA takedown if the content is your own and it was used without your consent.
 For example, if a selfie you’ve taken has been posted on a website without your explicit permission.
 This requires filing a DMCA takedown request with the website or search engine that the content is appearing on.
 Most major websites have their own process for filing a DMCA takedown request (for example, this is Google’s form).

 You Qualify under the EU’s “Right to be Forgotten”

 The “Right to be Forgotten” is a law passed in the EU that allows European residents to request that search engines, like Google, remove content that is “inaccurate, inadequate, irrelevant, or excessive.”
 It’s important to note that a lot of these requests are denied (about 44%) and it only pertains to removing information from search results in European countries.
 Google provides a form to submit a “Right to be Forgotten” request here.

 The content in question is non-consensual pornography (revenge porn)

 If the content includes nude or explicit photos/videos that have been posted online without your consent, then you have a few options.
 Most of the major platforms (think Facebook, Twitter, Instagram, TikTok, etc.) have a process for quickly getting content removed.
 Same goes for Google.
-We have a complete guide for removing revenge porn here.

 The content is on a site with exploitative removal practices (Google will de-index)